abasher423/health-tracker/README.md

 The following diagram is an ERD (Entity-Relationship Diagram) which is a visual representation of the entities within the system and the relationships between them.

 ![Model databases](https://github.com/abasher423/health-tracker-app/assets/56160528/da356aa8-e907-41f7-b2f4-d3625570e279)

+## Security

+I have decided to use RS and here is my thought process:

+1. HS256 (HMAC-SHA256): HS256 uses a symmetric key to both sign and verify the token.
+This means that the same secret key is used for both token creation and validation.
+HS256 can provide a good level of security if you can securely manage and protect the secret key.
+It is relatively simple to implement and performant.
+2. SHA256: SHA256 is a cryptographic hash function, not a signing algorithm.
+It is commonly used in combination with other algorithms, such as RSA or ECDSA.
+If you are considering SHA256 alone, it may not be sufficient for token validation, as it does not provide a built-in mechanism for signing or verifying tokens.
+3. RS256 (RSA with SHA-256): RS256 is an asymmetric algorithm that uses a public-private key pair.
+The token issuer signs the token with the private key, and the receiver validates the signature using the corresponding public key.
+RS256 provides strong security and is widely used for token-based authentication.
+However, it requires the management of key pairs and the public key infrastructure (PKI).

+Considering the nature of a health tracker application, which may involve sensitive personal health information, it is generally recommended to use RS256.
+This algorithm offers robust security by utilizing asymmetric cryptography and provides a higher level of trust and assurance.
+Implementing RS256 may require additional setup and management of keys, but it offers greater security benefits, especially when dealing with sensitive user data.
+However, the final decision should be based on your specific needs, the level of security required, and the resources available for key management.

+### Authentication
+To authenticate users in HealthTracker, I chose to implement JSON Web Token (JWT) authentication.
+This approach offers several benefits, including stateless authentication, scalability, and flexibility.
+Here's how I implemented JWT authentication:

+1. Login Endpoint: I created an API endpoint that accepts login credentials (such as email and password) from the user.
+User Validation: After receiving the login credentials, I validated them against the user repository to ensure the user exists and the provided information is correct.
+2. JWT Generation: Once the user credentials are validated, I generate a JWT using a secure token provider.
+This JWT serves as a digital identity token for the authenticated user.
+3. Token Return: The generated JWT is returned to the client, allowing them to include it in subsequent API requests for authentication.
+4. By implementing JWT authentication, HealthTracker ensures secure and efficient user authentication without the need for server-side sessions.
+This approach provides an added layer of protection for the sensitive data handled by the application.

+### Secure API Requests
+To ensure that only authenticated users can access certain API endpoints and protect sensitive data, I utilized the [Authorize] attribute in my API endpoints.
+By applying this attribute, only users with valid JWT tokens can access the protected routes.
+This helps maintain the confidentiality and integrity of the data exchanged between the client and the server.

+Overall, the implementation of security and authentication measures in HealthTracker reflects my commitment to safeguarding user information and maintaining a secure environment for handling sensitive health data.